 Deanna Malatesta and I currently serve as Public Administration Review’s Transparency and Openness Promotion (TOP) editors.
 As part of the journal’s effort to draw on the experience of related fields and to add to the debate among the broader PAR community, we have started a collection of relevant materials, including scholarly articles and links to websites.
-We thank Jinsol Park for her assistance in setting up this collection.
+We thank Jinsol Park for her assistance in setting up this initial collection.

 Garret Christensen.
 (2016).
 Manual of Best Practices in Transparent Social Science Research.
 Retrieved from http://www.bitss.org/education/manual-of-best-practices/